-(2) rigidity (resulting in prejudice, inability to respond to new aspects of
+(2) rigidity (resulting in prejudice, inability to respond to new aspects of social life, etc).

 Therefore, based on the entropy that they develop, societies often tend to exorcise change and individual development in order to survive.
-This is the natural inertia of societies, a tendency for the survival of such large
+This is the natural inertia of societies, a tendency for the survival of such large entities.